 The following represents forward-looking information with respect to the commencement of production of uranium and/or vanadium and serves as an update to previously disclosed expectations.
 Production may commence at a different time than anticipated herein by management.
 As conditions and expectations change, Western will continue to provide updates.
 Western continues to position itself for flexibility with the goal of beginning production as expeditiously as possible once market conditions for production of U308 and/or vanadium are favorable.
 Currently, before committing resources to a production approach, resources have been and are continuing to be committed toward identifying the optimal regulatory and developmental approach to deploying Ablation.
 Subsequently, to commence production, management will be required to raise capital for production start-up costs.
-In order to minimize these costs, the Company plans to commence production at the Sunday Mine Complex where there exists substantial mining infrastructure from years of previous production.
+In order to minimize these costs, the Company plans to commence production.
 Further, the Company will use a contract mining approach utilizing a previous contractor who mined the properties for a former owner.
 However, permitting and preparation costs will be driven by the approach to the application of Ablation and relevant regulatory requirements.